vophys/GitTransferAssignment/strengths_and_weaknesses.md

 2. History works as backup.
 You can go back to a version where your code isn't broken.
 # Weaknesses
 1. Can be complicated
+2. All versions need file space (also deleted files)